brendanw/ExitRatings/README.md

 - Make it easy for jumpers to find the slowest possible progression from less risky flights to more advanced flights with the possibility of never doing the advanced flights at all
 - Provide categorization that allows for fine-grained, objective analysis of incident data
 - Provide categorization that allows for assessing hypotheses on BASE incident data
+- Provide categorization that allows for the development of higher specificity recurrency and training protocols
+- Provide categorization that allows for effective advocacy of our activity, namely that there are gradations of risk-taking within the activity and we have a pool of senior citizen jumpers who stick to greens and blues.
+- Provide categorization that enables the creation of practical guidelines from local BASE groups (FBA, SBA, BASE Access, SBK)
+- Provide categorization that forces self-honesty about one's risk taking

 ## Non-goals
-- Provide fine-grained distinction on the more advanced end of exit points
+- Provide fine-grained distinction on the more advanced end of exit points.

 ## Sensitive sites
 - In the past there has been an instinct to tell folks that sensitive jumps are worse than they actually are